 Factory rebuilding service is available for pumps returned to Batavia.
-When a pump is returned to the factory for repairs, please drain and flush the pump and include a Material Safety Data Sheet (MSDS) (see Appendix A) for the process in which the pump was used.
-A Return Material Authorization (RMA) Number (see Appendix B), issued by Graham, is required before returning a pump.
+When a pump is returned to the factory for repairs, please drain and flush the pump and include a Material Safety Data Sheet (MSDS) for the process in which the pump was used.
+A Return Material Authorization (RMA) Number, issued by Graham, is required before returning a pump.
 A sample form is included at the back of this manual to show what type of information is required to obtain an RMA Number.
 Field Service Technicians are also available for travel to the jobsite for troubleshooting and repair or rebuilding of pumps.